codepath/android_guides/Configuring-a-Parse-Server.md

 If you ever need to change these values later, you can go to (`https://dashboard.heroku.com/apps/<app name>/settings`).
 Check out [this guide](https://devcenter.heroku.com/articles/deploying-a-parse-server-to-heroku) for a more detailed set of steps for deploying Parse to Heroku.

+Now, we can [[test our deployment|Configuring-a-Parse-Server#testing-deployment]] to verify that the Parse deployment is working as expected!

 #### Signing up with Amazon

 **Note:** You need to setup only Heroku above OR Amazon below but not both in order to use Parse.